 5. Dry Run – before your first trip, a trip with lots of new kit or other challenges then I recommend a night away locally where you can see what you really don’t need or what problems arise.
 This is a great time to put it right before touring.

 In a logical order of considerations I have provided a list of subjects and chapters.
 Enjoy and if you have anything to add then please let me know on email@example.com.

 DESTINATION & RESEARCH

 I think this all starts with being excited by the adventure.
-You want to feel the wind in your hair, experience a different culture, get back to nature, get to a museum or a famous sight by bicycle or ride lots of miles for the hell of it.
+You want to feel the wind in your hair, experience a different culture, get back to nature, visit a beautiful city, get to a museum or a famous sight by bicycle or ride lots of miles for the hell of it.

 I’ve simply cycled through lovely countryside between an airport that I flew into and one I’ve flown out of.
 However on one trip I went across the Channel and cycled to Verdun, NW France to visit World War 1 battlefields and a museum.
 I then headed to near Limoges to visit a town that has been preserved as a monument after World War 2 Nazi atrocities before heading south to Portugal.
 On one trip I cycled to American cities with a musical heritage – Nashville, Muscle Shoals, Memphis, the Mississippi Delta and New Orleans.
 Other trips have included car museums and seeing the Tour de France.
 Use your imagination, if you’re cycling for several weeks then having something to excite you along the way is fabulous and makes you tolerate the rain, hills and other deprivations.